 1. Steep Learning Curve

 Reddit is not a "set it and forget it" platform.
 Success requires understanding community culture, creating native-feeling content, and accepting that standard corporate creative won't work.
+Many advertisers benefit from working with a best reddit marketing agency to navigate these challenges.

 2. Creative Gets Scrutinized